 When considering a rumour, read up on the history of the player or manager in question, their agent, and the clubs involved in the story.
 Does he really want to move, or is his agent just trying to push his club into offering a new contract, as was the case with Wayne Rooney in 2010?
 Agents have a habit of creating hype around their player so be careful not to get sucked in without doing your homework.

 Timing is also an important factor in successful transfer betting.
 As a deal nears completion, odds will shorten significantly.
 It's therefore a good idea to look around at different bookmakers to keep an eye on which transfers are being offered, and any promising shift in prices.

 A player’s performance will also often lead to an increase in speculation.
 For example, rumours surrounding Borussia Dortmund star Robert Lewandowski were rife for many years before the 2012-13 season, but the striker always ended up staying put.
 Then, following his incredible performance during his team’s demolition of Real Madrid, the media pounced on the story once more.
-While there's a chance of him staying at Dortmund again come the end of the season, a betting market concerning the frontman’s next permanent club has been priced up nevertheless.
-The bookmaker’s favourite is for Lewandowski to remain in Germany; at the time of writing, Paddy Power Sports is offering 2/5 on him jumping ship to Bundesliga rivals Bayern Munich.
+A betting market concerning the frontman’s next permanent club was priced up.
+The bookmaker’s favourite option was for Lewandowski to remain in Germany, which he eventually did by jumping ship to Bundesliga rivals Bayern Munich.